 4. Gurudwara Darbar Sahib Tarn Taran – Tarn Taran, Majha:

 History: Gurudwara Darbar Sahib Tarn Taran shortly known as Tarn Taran was founded by the fifth guru, Guru Shri Arjan Dev.
-It has one of the biggest holy tank in the world.
-Tarn Taran was the center during the Sikh insurgencies.
-In fact when Punjab was working to be declared as a separate nation during the partition, it was suggested that Tarn Taran be the capital.
+It has one of the biggest holy tanks in the world.
+Tarn Taran was the centre during the Sikh insurgencies.
+In fact, when Punjab was working to be declared as a separate nation during the partition, it was suggested that Tarn Taran be the capital.
 While history seems to talk so much about this temple and town, I found it as a calm place like that of a temple in the street corner that only the locality people flock to.

 Why Visit Gurudwara Darbar Sahib Tarn Taran: Just to see that holy tank!
 And I mean it.
 It is the world’s biggest sarovar and it was built way back in 1700s.
 Can you imagine that?
 I couldn’t get the whole thing in one frame.
 It was like a river trapped in with few corners, it was not like a pond or tank.
-I was pressed with time that I couldn’t do a complete walk around the sarovar.
+I was pressed with the time that I couldn’t do a complete walk around the sarovar.
 Apart from the sarovar this also one Gurudwara which has gold plated on the walls of it.
 Not like the Golden temple but a portion of it, making it look so bright and glittery.
-The best thing however is the inside, the sanctum sanctorum.
+The best thing, however, is the inside, the sanctum sanctorum.
 The interior walls and the ceiling have the best and best of the designs, stuccos, murals, paintings, like everything.
 I stood there watching at the interiors for a while.
 Such bright colors and they were very much intact that I have not seen in any other Gurudwara.
 The most beautiful Gurudwara of the lot that I had visited.
 Do watch the video to feel the enormity of the sarovar.

 Tarn Taran can be combined with a visit to Sarai Amanat Khan.